Butternut Squash and Black Bean Tacos

 - 2 tsp paprika

-- 2 tsp cayenne (less if you're not big on spice)
+- 2 tsp cayenne (less if you're sensitive to spice)

 - 2 tsp black pepper